Generated regional New Hampshire river scene for Mascoma River planning; not an exact location photo

 If the Mascoma is warm, muddy, or access-limited, compare the Sugar River, Upper Connecticut, or Merrimack before forcing a marginal small-stream day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Use the current New Hampshire freshwater digest, trout rules, seasons, and stocking information before fishing the exact Mascoma reach.

-Canaan and Enfield corridor
+Canaan and Enfield area

 Useful upper/middle river planning area with road checks.